Jeff Katz: Wrestling promotion

-Katz began his career in sports entertainment at World Championship Wrestling in 1996, when he was hired by Eric Bischoff at the age of 17.
-He would spend his late teens alternating between high school and traveling for WCW during the Monday Night Wars.
+Katz began his career in pro wrestling at World Championship Wrestling in 1996, when he was hired by Eric Bischoff at the age of 17.
+He would spend his late teens alternating between high school and traveling for WCW during the Monday Night War.
 Katz primarily handled play-by-play on PPV events for online streaming alongside color commentator Mark Madden and wrote columns for WCW's print and online outlets.
 He briefly took over for Gene Okerlund on the WCW hotline during Okerlund's absence, ultimately shifting to his own segment on the hotline following Okerlund's eventual return.
 He would later shift to hosting a weekly segment on the breakaway New World Order hotline.
 Katz also served as host of the infamous Ms. NWO pageant at the Souled Out (1997) PPV event.
 He would eventually segue out of WCW upon his move to Los Angeles to intern at New Line Cinema.

 During his later Hollywood career, he briefly returned to wrestling in early 2011, while venting frustrations via his Twitter page with the current wrestling product broadcast worldwide by companies such as WWE and TNA.
 In May 2011, he began a fundraising drive via the crowdfunding website Kickstarter with a goal to raise $100,000 for an alternative wrestling venture.
 By June 21, 2011, the goal was achieved through 187 pledges, and became the Wrestling Retribution Project.
 A thirteen-week first season was taped from October 10 to 12, 2011, at the Henson Recording Studios in Los Angeles, California.

 The WRP concept featured a standalone story universe that didn't acknowledge any outside wrestling history or existing promotions like World Wrestling Entertainment.
 The roster of wrestling talent all played entirely new characters created by Katz, who workshopped the new characters with each performer during pre-production.
 The series format was designed to feature a full beginning, middle and end similar to the structure of a film or limited television series, including darker themes and characterizations than common to most wrestling programming.